Sincerely Students

 There’s much less you need for online classes.
 No more thick binders, torn notebooks, lost pencils, and melted pieces of gum (was that just me?).

-But from my first couple weeks of remote learning, I’ve came to realize that there are just a couple things that I always find myself using.
+But from my first couple weeks of remote learning, I’ve come to realize that there are just a couple of things that I always find myself using.
 I don’t think I’ll be able to survive online school without them!

 Google Keep